andycasey/AnniesLasso/_posts/2015-12-29-add-new-project.md

 ---
 {% endhighlight %}

-5. Describe your project below using <a href="https://help.github.com/articles/github-flavored-markdown/">GitHub flavored Markdown</a>.

-6. Commit your new file to the repository using the form at the bottom of the GitHub page.
+Commit your new file to the repository using the form at the bottom of the GitHub page.

 That's it!
 Your project should be listed on TheCannon.io in a few minutes.
 If it's not, <a href="mailto:arc@ast.cam.ac.uk">fire Andy</a>.